-Net earnings: The net loss of Bougainville Copper for 2011 was K3.7 million (2010: profit K2.8 million).
+Net earnings: The net loss of Bougainville Copper for 2012 was K5.4million (2011: loss K3.7 million).

 Taxation: No future income tax benefits have been recognised in the accounts.

 Share capital: There was no change in the company's capital structure during the year.